 If you’re on a low basic weekly pension and didn’t start receiving higher pension payments when your husband died, contact the Pensions Service and ask it to investigate.
 You should be entitled to claim backdated higher payments from the date your husband passed away.

 Do you think you or your mother could have been affected by this issue, or have you already made a claim to get back the higher payments you were entitled to?
 If so, we’d love to hear from you.
-You can get in touch via [email protected] or post a comment below.
+You can join the conversation on the Rest Less community or leave a comment below.